Thomas I of Aquino

 Thomas I of Aquino (before 1210 – 27 February 1251), usually known as Thomas of Aquino, was Count of Acerra from 1220 and a follower of Holy Roman Emperor and King of Sicily, Frederick II.
-The son of Adenolfo d'Aquino, Thomas came from a noble family from Aquino which included the famous theologian Thomas Aquinas.
+The son of Adenolfo d'Aquino, Thomas belonged to the noble d'Aquino family which included the famous theologian Saint Thomas Aquinas.

 Early life

 Thomas was a supporter of the young Frederick as King of Germany and fought against the emperor Otto IV, who invaded southern Italy in 1210.
 He was appointed Count of Acerra after Frederick's imperial coronation in 1220 at the same time that his cousin Landulf von Aquino, the father of the church scholar Thomas, was appointed legal advisor at Terra di Lavoro.
 In Capua, Thomas was entrusted with fighting the rebellious Thomas of Celano, Count of Molise, and the taking of Roccamandolfi.
 In January 1221 he was appointed the emperor's deputy in Apulia and Terra di Lavoro.

 In his new offices, Thomas immediately came into conflict with Honorius III when, in accordance with a strict implementation of the resolutions of Capua, which provided for a revocation of privileges, he demanded fees and charges for the imperial treasury from the city of Benevento.
 Benevento was a papal enclave in the Kingdom of Sicily, but Frederick II did not renew one of the city's privileges, legitimizing Thomas' approach.
 Feelings of revenge may also have played a role, as Thomas was once imprisoned in Benevento in 1213.
 In May 1221, Honorius III became personally involved in this matter and successfully urged the emperor to respect Benevento's status as papal property.

 In 1225, Frederick married Isabella II of Jerusalem, heiress to the Kingdom of Jerusalem.
 Frederick immediately saw to it that his new father-in-law John of Brienne, the current king of Jerusalem, was dispossessed and his rights transferred to the emperor.
 In particular, Odo of Montbéliard, the bailli of the kingdom, was replaced by Thomas in 1227.